jwilferd10/ForecastFinder/README.md

 ![image](dashboard.png)

 ## :wave: Description:
-Your Weather Dashboard is a weather app that utilizes openweathermap's API to display weather conditions to the user.
+Your Weather Dashboard is a weather app that utilizes openweathermap's API to display the current weather conditions for any searched city.
+Also displayed is the five day forecast for that city, users past saves are added onto a list of previously searched locations for quick and easy access.

 ## :book: User Story:
 **AS A  busy traveler**